+Discussion of results of assessment of program learning outcomes

-- Program-level assessment results are discussed more than once a year at program level faculty meetings. - Program-level assessment results are discussed once a year at program level faculty meetings. - Program-level asssessment results are discussed by the program's assessment committee (but not in program level faculty meeting). - Program-level assessment results are distributed to faculty in writing but are not discussed at faculty meetings. - No results to discuss
+Program-level assessment results are discussed more than once a year at program level faculty meetings.

+Program-level assessment results are discussed once a year at program level faculty meetings.

+Program-level asssessment results are discussed by the program's assessment committee (but not in program level faculty meeting).

+Program-level assessment results are distributed to faculty in writing but are not discussed at faculty meetings.

+No results to discuss